 In a time of war, love offers hope.
 When Jon stays with the wildlings, he falls in love with Ygritte.
 Soon, he gets torn between performing his duty as a brother of the Night’s Watch or staying with the woman he so loved.
 In the end, he leaves, and later, he gets heartbroken to see Ygritte dying.

 Love also made some characters make crazy decisions.
 Among them was Robb.
 Love made him destroy the alliances he had made with people.
-With him marrying Jeyne, he sealed his fate.
+Him marrying Jeyne, he sealed his fate.

 Analysis of Key Moments in A Storm of Swords